333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Professional millipedes treatment across Denver.
 Slow-moving, coiling, many-legged decomposers that wander into basements and garages after rain.

-Millipedes are a recurring concern across the Denver metro, and Denver is no exception.
+Millipedes are a recurring concern across the Denver Metro Area, and Denver is no exception.
 Denver's mix of mature urban tree canopy, alley networks, and dense multi-family housing creates ideal pest habitat.
 The South Platte River corridor, Cherry Creek, and Sloan's Lake all support wildlife populations that overlap with adjacent residential blocks.
 Millipedes love wet mulch beds, leaf litter, rotting logs, damp basement window wells, garage thresholds, and damp foundation soil.
 They migrate indoors when outdoor conditions are extreme.

 Front Range homes with heavy decorative mulch landscaping and poor foundation drainage see post-rain millipede invasions every summer.
 Fall migrations move populations across long distances when temperatures drop.
 In Denver specifically, dense multi-family housing means pests move building-to-building through wall voids and shared infrastructure. restaurant and tourist density supports established cockroach populations. mature tree canopy provides squirrel and roof-rat highways. greenways and parks act as wildlife reservoirs feeding into the surrounding blocks. compounds the picture — meaning Denver homes face millipedes pressure that's distinct from the metro average.